ibm-cloud-docs/vpc/snapshots_vpc_restore.md

 {:table: .aria-labeledby="caption"}
 {:note: .note}
 {:beta: .beta}
+{:ui: .ph data-hd-interface='ui'}
+{:cli: .ph data-hd-interface='cli'}
+{:api: .ph data-hd-interface='api'}

-# Restoring a volume from a snapshot (Beta)
+# Restoring a volume from a snapshot (beta)
 {: #snapshots-vpc-restore}

 Now that you created a snapshot, how do you use it?
 By restoring from a snapshot, you create a new, fully-provisioned boot or data volume.
 Restoring from a snapshot of a boot volume creates a new boot volume that you can use when you provision a new instance.
 Restoring from a snapshot of a data volume creates a secondary volume that's attached to the instance.
 {:shortdesc}

-This beta feature is available only to accounts with special approval.
+Snapshots for VPC is available only to accounts with special approval to preview this beta feature.
 {:beta}

 ## About restoring a volume from a snapshot